aws/aws-sdk-ruby/README.md

 For version 1.0 of the Ruby SDK, see [aws/aws-sdk-ruby](http://github.com/aws/aws-sdk-ruby).

+#### 2.0.0.rc15 Upgrading Notes

+RC15 updates the `Aws::DynamoDB::Client` API operations to accept and return simple attribute values.
+Prior to rc14 values were specified as:

+    { s: 'string-value' }
+    { n: "5.0" }

+This update applies a plugin that allows users to specify values using simple Ruby types, such as Integer, Float, Set, String, etc.

+    "string-value"
+    5.0

+This affects **every** DynamoDB request and response structure that accepts or returns an attribute value.
+To revert to the older format, disable simple attributes:

+    # disable this new default behavior
+    Aws::DynamoDB::Client.new(simple_attributes: false)

+**Please Note** - RC15 may be the final release candidate version prior to a 2.0.0 final release of `aws-sdk-core`.

 #### 2.0.0.rc14 Upgrading Notes

 RC14 simplifies the API versioning strategy.
 This may require small changes for